Zelle vs. Venmo

 So, how to stay safe and not fall victim to Zelle, Venmo, and other payment systems fraud?

-Common types of fraud using any instant payment service and things to do to stay safe.
+Here are some common types of fraud using any instant payment service and things to do to stay safe.

 -